oluwatobimeduoye1/AWS-Lambda-Serverless-Sales-Analysis-Report-Generator/README.md

 - AWS Systems Manager Parameter Store — Securely stores and manages database connection parameters.

-- Amazon Simple Notification Service (SES) — Sends the sales analysis report via email.
+- Amazon Simple Notification Service (SNS) — Sends the sales analysis report via email.

 #### The following diagram shows the architecture of the sales analysis report solution and illustrates the order in which actions occur.